IBM-Watson/wex-engine-relevancy-profiler/README.md

 To add the custom XML Feed Display node to your Engine configuration use the following steps.

-1. Click the + sign next to XML on the left side menu to add a new XML node.
+1. Click the `+` sign next to XML on the left side menu to add a new XML node.
 2. Edit the name field to be `xml-feed-display-debug`
-3. Edit the node field to be `function`
+3. Edit the element field to be `function`
-4. Click OK.
+4. Click `Add`.
-5. Click the `View XML` link on the newly created, empty node.
-Then click `edit`.
+5. Copy and paste the contents of the entire [xml-feed-display-debug.xml](/engine/xml-feed-display-debug.xml) file into the editing text box.
-6. Copy and paste the contents of the entire [xml-feed-display-debug.xml](/engine/xml-feed-display-debug.xml) file into the editing text box.
-Click OK.
+6. Click OK.

 There should now be a display node named xml-feed-display-debug available in your Engine instance.
 Since the relevancy profiler sets the display property at query time, no other actions are necessary.